devixsolutions12/gift-ease/README.md

 3. Set the environment variables in Vercel dashboard
 4. Deploy

+## Troubleshooting Deployment Issues

+If you encounter deployment issues, especially with Railway backend deployment:

+1. **"No repository found" on Railway**:
+   - Run `CHECK_GITHUB_REPO.bat` to verify repository access
+   - Check `RAILWAY_DEPLOYMENT_TROUBLESHOOTING.md` for detailed solutions
+   - Try the Railway CLI deployment method using `DEPLOY_TO_RAILWAY_USING_CLI.bat`

+2. **GitHub Integration Problems**:
+   - Ensure Railway has proper GitHub permissions
+   - Consider making your repository temporarily public for deployment

+3. **Alternative Deployment**:
+   - Use `DEPLOY_TO_RAILWAY_USING_CLI.bat` for direct CLI deployment

 ## Learn More

 You can learn more in the [Vite documentation](https://vitejs.dev/guide/).